-Our primary concern is to provide a safe and clean environment for our hirers and it is our privilege to protect and maintain our community centre on behalf of our village.
+Our primary concern is to provide a safe and clean environment for our hirers and it is our duty to protect and maintain the Community Centre on behalf of our village.

 The property is managed and well cared for predominantly by volunteers and from a security perspective is not staffed 24/7.

 CCTV which is clearly advertised inside and outside the building was installed some years ago inside the property .
-Cameras are positioned in plain sight, which is a requirement of the Information Commission.
-Within the building they are used in the main and small halls.
+Cameras are positioned in plain sight as required by the Information Commission.
+Within the building they are used in the main hall and small hall.

-At the community centre, their purpose is to deter those who might wish to gain unlawful access to the centre and they are also provided for the security and safeguarding of users of the facility.
-Their presence supports hirers who may require the peace of mind of having video footage to resolve any potential misunderstandings with their attendees relating to the conduct of their sessions or with other hirers when start and finish times or the condition of the facilities may give cause for dispute.
+At the community centre their purpose is to deter those who might wish to gain unlawful access to the centre and they are also provided for the security and safeguarding of users of the facility.
+Their presence supports hirers who may require the peace of mind of being able to call on video footage to resolve any potential misunderstandings.
+These could relate to the conduct of participants or with other hirers when start and finish times or the condition of the facilities may give rise to dispute.

-CCTV is routinely used only under the circumstances outlined above and not as a matter of course.
+CCTV footage is reviewed only under the circumstances outlined above and not as a matter of course.
 In line with guidance from the Information Commission, we are entitled to capture this content for use with Health and Safety assessments when needed.

-Access to this footage is limited to a small number of people with DBS accreditations and is deleted after 1 month.
+Access to this footage is limited to a small number of committee members with DBS accreditations and it is deleted after 1 month.

 ACCIDENT AND DAMAGE

-The Hirer shall compensate The Committee for the cost of repair of any damage caused to the Community Centre and its contents by members of The Hirer’s invitees or agents.
+The Hirer shall compensate The Committee for the cost of repair of any damage caused to the Community Centre and its contents by The Hirer’s invitees or agents.
 The Hirer must have a valid insurance cover in place for the duration of the Reservation Period that will fully cover any damage caused to the Community Centre.
-Any damage to the hall or its fixtures and fittings should be reported to the Committee at the end of the License Period or sooner in case of serious damage.
+Any damage to the Hall or its fixtures and fittings should be reported to the Committee at the end of the reservation period or sooner in the case of serious damage.